Annie Live!: Plot

-At the orphanage in New York City it is 3 in the morning and one of the girls has a nightmare.
-Some of the girls are annoyed at being waked up.
-Annie tries to comfort the girl.
+At an orphanage in New York City, it is 3 A.M., and one of the girls has a nightmare.
+Some of the girls are annoyed at being woken up.
+Annie tries to comfort the girl, named Molly, by singing “Maybe”.
 Miss Hannigan comes in and tells the girls to take everything off their beds and scrub the floors, even though by this time it is 4 in the morning.
 They perform "It's the Hard-Knock Life" and Annie sneaks into the cart which the laundry man will take with him.

 Annie discovers the dog Sandy and performs "Tomorrow".
-A cop asks Annie what she is doing out at night and about the dog.
+A police officer asks Annie what she is doing out at night and about the dog.
 Annie claims it is hers and the cop tells her to put the dog on a better leash and give it a license.
-Then Annie encounters a Hooverville, where the homeless complain about former president Hoover and what has happened to their lives.
-A cop runs everyone off and Annie is returned to the orphanage.
+Then Annie encounters a Hooverville, where the homeless population living there complains about former president Hoover and what has happened to their lives.
+A police officer runs everyone off and Annie is returned to the orphanage.

-Grace shows up at the orphanage and mentions the office in charge, leading Miss Hannigan to believe she is there to inspect the place.
-No, in fact, Grace is there to select an orphan to spend Christmas 1933 with Oliver Warbucks, a billionaire.
-Annie is there and when Miss Hannigan asks what qualities the orphan should have, Annie appears to meet all the requirements.
-So she gets to spend Christmas in this fabulous mansion of Fifth Avenue.
-When she arrives everything and everyone is so nice, and Annie and the cast perform "I Think I'm Gonna Like It Here".
+Grace shows up at the orphanage and mentions the officer in charge, leading Miss Hannigan to believe she is there to inspect the place.
+Grace is actually there to select an orphan to spend Christmas 1933 with Oliver Warbucks, a billionaire.
+Annie is there and when Miss Hannigan asks what qualities the orphan should have, Annie appears to meet all the requirements, so she gets to spend Christmas in a mansion on Fifth Avenue.
+When she arrives, Annie finds everything and everyone to be so nice.
+Annie and the cast perform "I Think I'm Gonna Like It Here".

 Warbucks arrives back at home after several weeks of touring his factories, many of which are closing, and he's not happy.
-President Roosevelt is one of many who has left a phone message but even he isn't important enough to call back right away, since Warbucks is a Republican.
+President Roosevelt is one of many who has left a phone message, but even he isn't important enough to call back right away since Warbucks is a Republican.
 Seeing Annie, Warbucks wonders why Grace brought a girl because an orphan is supposed to be a boy.
-Still, Annie wins the man over and, while Warbucks was going to spend the evening catching up on work, he takes Annie and Grace to see a Broadway show.
+Still, Annie wins the man over.
+While Warbucks was going to spend the evening catching up on work, he takes Annie and Grace to see a Broadway show.